SummaryRead the full fact sheet

 - continuous coughing or a dry cough

-Getting an HIV test is easy and convenient.
-Tests for HIV and other STIs are available from your regular doctor, or from your local sexual and reproductive health clinic.
+Getting an HIV test is easy.
+Tests for HIV and other STIs are confidential and available from your local doctor (GP), or a sexual and reproductive health clinic.

 Rapid tests for HIV